-During the year ended January 31, 2022, the Company amended one of its dealer and distributor financing agreement in order to allow for the financing of the substantially completed units shipped at the Company's dealers ("Substantially Completed Units").
-The financing of those Substantially Completed Units are limited by certain financial thresholds.
-Under the amendment agreement, the Company's dealers are required to comply with thresholds regarding the Substantially Completed Units shipped at the Company's dealers ("Thresholds").
+The Amended Financing Program provides for the financing of the substantially completed units shipped at the Company's dealers ("Substantially Completed Units").
+The financing of those Substantially Completed Units is limited by certain financial thresholds.
+Under this program, the Company's dealers are required to comply with thresholds regarding the Substantially Completed Units shipped at the Company's dealers.